BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

     edit dockerd-configuration-file

 After editing the /etc/docker/dockerd-configuration-file with your dockerd flags, run sudo /etc/docker/setup-dockerd.sh.
 It will move all the required files including setup-dockerd.sh into the /etc/docker and /etc/systemd/system/ directories.
 The each time you want to make a change to your dockerd flags use sudo edit /etc/docker/dockerd-configuration-file and then sudo /etc/docker/setup-dockerd.sh.

-If you are using upstart, run the following for dockerd to read /etc/default/docker.

-    sudo service docker restart

 If you are using systemd, run the following to enable two docker services on each boot and restart dockerd.

     sudo systemctl enable dockerd-configuration-file.service
     sudo systemctl enable docker
     sudo systemctl restart docker

+To verfy that systemd started dockerd with no incidents, enter the following:

+    systemctl status docker.service

+    journalctl -xe

+If you are using upstart, run the following for dockerd to read /etc/default/docker.

+    sudo service docker restart

+To verfy that upstart started dockerd with no incidents, enter the following:

+    sudo cat /var/log/upstart/docker.log

 #### Download files: